Pricing with Samples

 67 Pages Posted: 19 Mar 2019 Last revised: 2 Jul 2021

 Date Written: February 25, 2019

-Keywords: pricing, data-driven decision-making, value of information, monotone hazard rate, regular, $\alpha$-strongly regular distributions, competitive ratio
+Keywords: Pricing, data-driven decision-making, robust pricing, value of information, market research, monotone hazard rate distributions, regular distributions, approximation ratio.

 Suggested Citation: Suggested Citation